sjaakp/dateline/README.md

 #### url ####

 *Optional*.
 The url **Dateline** uses when an event is clicked.
-The url is concatenated with parameter `id`, which gets the value of the `id` property of the clicked event.
+The url is concatenated with the value of the `id` property of the clicked event.

 If `false` (default), clicking on an event has no effect.